 The DOE finalized a rule in 2024 requiring non-weatherized gas furnaces to meet a 90% AFUE minimum in the North region and maintaining the 80% minimum in the South, effective in 2029.
 This effectively mandates condensing furnaces in cold climates.

 If you're in a northern state and need a furnace replacement before 2029, you can still install an 80% AFUE unit.
-But consider going to 90%+ now — the equipment will likely retain better resale value, qualify for tax credits, and save you money on fuel every winter.
+But consider going to 90%+ now — the equipment will likely retain better resale value, qualify for utility rebates and IRA HOMES (performance-based) for 2026 installs, and save you money on fuel every winter.
+(The federal 25C credit that previously covered up to $600 for 97%+ AFUE furnaces expired Dec 31, 2025 under the OBBBA.)

 ENERGY STAR AFUE Requirements